heyteacher/ng-covid-19-ita-charts/README.md

     │
     └─── series-control/ component on header of series charts │                  with Log/Linear view
     │
+    └─── google-analytics/ module for track pages and event │                      in Google Analytics
+    │
     └─── tree-menu/ component tree in the left side with │               levels contry -> region -> province